schasta218/support/ADMU/ReadMe.md

 ## Requirements
 > The ADMU tool v1.0.0 assumes and requires the following to work
 >
-> * System should be currently Domain bound (The system does NOT have to be connected or currently connected to a Domain Controller).
+> * System should be currently Domain bound (The system does NOT have to be actively connected to a Domain Controller).
-> * A domain based profile should exist on the system to convert
+> * A domain based profile should exist on the system to convert e.g JCADB2\bob.lazar
-> * Once the user account is converted the JumpCloud agent will be installed and the system bound to the JumpCloud instance
+> * Once the user account is converted the JumpCloud agent will be installed and the system bound to the JumpCloud instance.